gverploeg/Recommender-Case-Study/pair.md

  The next iteration of improving our recommendation is to try a more complex model.

-4. Use the
+4. Use the [other recommender](http://blog.dato.com/choosing-a-recommender-model) models in Dato and compare their effectiveness to the collaborative filter.
- Normalization:
-* subtract bias from rating matrix (both for rating and users)

  ## Feature Engineering